Using NationBuilder Classic? Dig into our old documentation here.

 Template & Files: These two sections will help you customize your website.
 The Template is where you can adjust the basic HTML of your page or insert a widget.
 Upload images or other media files under Files.

-Preview & Live: Click on Preview to view what your page looks like before you publish it.
+Preview: Click on Preview to view what your page looks like before you publish it.
 You can see how the page will look when logged in or logged out, and how it looks with different themes.
-Once the page is published, you will have the option to view the Live page.

 Basic page settings